JohnBonnechappe/SolarSystemSimulator/README.md

 # SolarSystemSimulator
-👀 Simulator for planetary systems in Visual Basic.
+👀 Simulator for planetary systems in Visual Basic VB6.

 ✔ This is the VB version for Windows that I wrote about twenty years ago (in 2005 and 2006).